 Engineered wood is often a lower-cost alternative to solid wood, and once installed it is usually very hard to tell the difference between solid and engineered wood floors.
 Depending on the thickness of the top layer, engineered wood flooring may or may not be appropriate for refinishing.
 Unlike solid wood flooring, engineered wood can be used in basements, is less vulnerable to moisture, and can be used over a radiant floor.
 Engineered wood flooring can be much thinner than solid wood, and therefore can be used over an existing floor.
 It is available in strips, planks, and parquet.

 Solid wood flooring is just that, milled boards of natural lumber.
 Solid wood flooring is so desirable it actually can add value to your home!
 Solid wood flooring requires some care, but can always be sanded and refinished, retains its value, and with good upkeep can last 100 years or more.
 Solid wood flooring is not suitable below ground level, on concrete slabs, or on a radiant heat system.
 It is available in traditional strips, more rustic planks, or intricate parquet.
-Solid wood flooring comes either
+Solid wood flooring comes either unfinished, or finished.

 STRIP FLOORING: The most common wood flooring, strips are the same width, usually 1 ½ or 2 inches wide.
 “Rochester Strip” flooring: The new standard strip is 2 ¼ inches wide.